Chart Color Schemes

 Wickham features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In Wickham, as per the latest Census evaluation, 20.8% of dwellings were houses while 79.2% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This contrasts with Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Wickham stood at 18.4%, with mortgaged dwellings accounting for 25.2% and rented ones making up 56.4%.
-The median monthly mortgage repayment in the area was $2,024, significantly higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Wickham was recorded at $470, compared to Non-Metro NSW's $330.
-Nationally, Wickham's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Wickham's dwelling structure, as per the latest Census, consisted of 20.8% houses and 79.2% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Wickham was at 18.4%, with the rest being mortgaged (25.2%) or rented (56.4%).
+The median monthly mortgage repayment in Wickham was $2,024, higher than Regional NSW's average of $1,733.
+The median weekly rent in Wickham was $470, compared to Regional NSW's $330.
+Nationally, Wickham's mortgage repayments were higher at $2,024 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing